ta-web-mexpt2/lab-mongoose-movies/readme.md

 ### Steps we will follow in this iteration:

 Go back and review how you did this for the `celebrity` model.
 You'll need to:
-  - Create a GET route that will render the file in which we will display movies (`movies/movies.hbs`)
+  - Create a GET route that will response with all celebrities
-  - Use a database query to retrieve all the movies from your database and render the view
+  - Use a database query to retrieve all the movies from your database and return JSON
-  - Use a `forEach` loop to display all your *movie titles* on that page
-  - Add a link to the page you just created on the home page so the user can navigate to it.

-## Iteration #7: The Movie Details Page
+## Iteration #7: The Movie Details

-We've got a list of all movies that displays each of their *titles*, but what if we want to see the other details?
-In our `movies/movies.hbs` view with our list of movies, let's add links so that the user can click on any movie's title, and go to a details page of each movie.
-On this page, we will show all the details of that movie.
+We've got a list of all movies, but what if we want to see the other details? let's to create the route.

 Here's the route we will be using:

 |     Route     | HTTP Verb |      Description      |